lcdsmao/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](core/kotlinx-coroutines-core/test/guide/example-cancel-03.kt)

-As you can see, now this loop is cancelled. [isActive][CoroutineScope.isActive] is an extension property that is available inside the code of coroutine via [CoroutineScope] object.
+As you can see, now this loop is cancelled. [isActive] is an extension property that is available inside the code of coroutine via [CoroutineScope] object.

 <!--- TEST